FyreDay/TCG-CardShop-Sim-APClient/README.md

 To Connect, Enter the data and hit the connect button.
 If the `Not Connected` Text changes to `Connected` You have succesfully connected.
 You May now click New Game if starting, or Load game if you have previously played on this seed.

+This plugin creates a save folder where ever the plugin is installed to.
+For each seed you run, it will create a save file there leaving your save slots alone.

 ## How This Rando Works

 ### Licenses